Where primates thrive in the clouds

 Explore & stay

 Want to plan your Volcanoes safari?
 Scroll down to the end of this story to research and get in touch with our travel team to start the discussion.

 The only visitors allowed in the park overnight are those that have booked multiple-day hiking excursions.
 However, there are many accommodation options ranging from budget hotels to ultra-luxurious lodges on the park’s periphery.
 The park is open year-round, though the “best time” to visit is from June until September – the long dry season.
 Though the highest rainfall levels occur from March to May and again in October and November, this is an equatorial region, and rain is possible at any time.
 And, naturally, the famous mists do more than just hide the gorillas.
 Consequently, it is essential to waterproof all electronics and photographic equipment, and a good pair of non-slip, waterproof walking boots are vital.

 The region’s magic doesn’t end at the park boundaries, and those with an extra day or two can opt to learn more about ancient Rwanda culture at Buhanga Eco-Park.
 Here the kings of old undertook a series of kingship rituals before being crowned in the park’s caves.
 Cave systems are extensive around Volcanoes National Park, and since it was first opened in 2014, the 2km trail through the 60-million-year-old Musanze Cave has become increasingly popular.

 In Rwanda –the “Land of a Thousand Hills” – the steep, forested slopes of the five in Volcanoes National Park are indisputably among the country’s most unique offerings.
-If the bug has bitten, head over to our safaris page for help in booking your trip.

 Combine a visit to Volcanoes National Park with Nyungwe National Park in Rwanda or Virunga National Park in the DRC to complete the biodiversity experience.